 Although I used blueberries in the recipe, you can use any low carb berry.
 Strawberries, raspberries, blackberries, or any combination works well in this berry cobbler.

-In a medium bowl, blend together the eggs, oil or butter, sweetener, vanilla, and salt.
+- In a medium bowl, blend together the eggs, oil or butter, sweetener, vanilla (if using), and salt.